F-1 Visa Student Admissions

 Spring Term - Oct.
 30

 - The English translated version of high school records.
-All foreign college-level transcripts must be evaluated by the AACRAO Foreign Education Credentials Service at your expense before the transferability of foreign credits can be determined.
+All foreign college-level transcripts must be evaluated by the AACRAO Foreign Education Credentials Service at the student's expense before the transferability of foreign credits can be determined.
+A course-by-course evaluation is required of students who have earned previous college credit.

 - Official evidence of financial support ($15,000 in a local account) for the coming year.
 Finances must be in U.S. dollars.